 HOW SAFE: √ 9 airbags; √ IIHS Top Safety Pick Plus; √ Rear camera; √ Forward & rear sonar park assist; √ Automatic high beam headlamps; √ Auto parking brake hold

 Partial Autonomous Driving: √ Forward collision & pedestrian avoidance braking; √ Full adaptive cruise control; √ Lane departure warning, keep assist, trace; √ Rear Cross Traffic Alert, collision avoidance; √ Blind Spot Warning (available);

-Details Done Right: √ Tight webbing headliner & pillars; √ Serrated Brushed aluminum switches & barrel controls; √ Stainless steel door sills; √ Thick nap carpeting + floor mats; √ Convincing simulated leather seating; √ Bunched or tucked edge stitched upper dash, center console door panels & hinged ceiling pull handle seams; Leatherette covered front seat back pocket hard flaps.
+Details Done Right: √ Tight webbing headliner & pillars; √ Knurled aluminum switches & barrel controls; √ Stainless steel door sills; √ Thick nap carpeting + floor mats; √ Convincing simulated leather seating; √ Bunched or tucked edge stitched upper dash, center console door panels & hinged ceiling pull handle seams; Leatherette covered front seat back pocket hard flaps.